 Definition of reraise

-If you are at the micro or small limits, generally you should do a reraise because you have a good hand that you want to be all in with.
-So you do it in "value".
-You will do it by bluffing against some good players you have a dynamic with.
-You can also make a reraise to protect your hand.
-Suppose you assess that your hand is the best at flop, but that several cards on the turn could kill your action, you will usually favour a reraise rather than call your opponent's raise.
+If you are at the micro limits or small limits, generally you should reraise because you have a good hand that you want to be all in with.
+So you do it in value.
+You will do it as a bluff against some good players with whom you have a dynamic.
+You can also reraise to protect your hand.
+Let's say you feel your hand is the best on the flop, but several cards on the turn could kill your action, you will usually favor a reraise over calling your opponent's raise.